IndoDaily Home Page

 "I believe that Pakistan's atomic weapons should be brought under the surveillance of the IAEA (International Atomic Energy Agency)," Singh added.

-In a statement hours later, Pakistan's foreign minister said the IAEA should instead probe "the repeated theft and illicit trafficking incidents involving nuclear and radioactive material in India".
+Hours later, Pakistan's Foreign Minister Ishaq Dar said the IAEA should instead probe "the repeated theft and illicit trafficking incidents involving nuclear and radioactive material in India".

-"These incidents also suggest the existence of a black market for sensitive, dual-use materials inside India," it added.
+"These incidents also suggest the existence of a black market for sensitive, dual-use materials inside India," he added.

 New Delhi blamed Islamabad for backing the militants it claimed were behind the attack -- the deadliest on civilians in Kashmir in decades.
 Pakistan denies the charge.